South African travels 2011: Touring Soweto

-Many of the lumpy, but otherwise empty fields are where informal housing (the euphemism for shacks and shantytowns) has been demolished as the former residents are moved into government-provided housing.
+Many of the lumpy, but otherwise empty fields are where informal housing (the euphemism for shacks and shantytowns) was demolished as the former residents move into government-provided housing.
 In time, this land will also be used to construct more government houses, as South Africa has an acute housing shortage.

 Soweto isn’t just a residential neighborhood though.
 It includes a full range of services from informal markets to retail shops to factories, hospitals and schools.
 (Of course, modern hospitals and shops aren’t as interesting to photograph as the more informal options.)

 Some of the pivotal events of the struggle for human rights occurred in Soweto, including the student protests of 1976, which are part of the story told at the Hector Pieterson Memorial and Museum.